olexii4/react-new-dashboard/README.md

 ## License tool
-There is a tool that checks all existing CQs for transitive dependency.
+There is a tool that checks all existing CQs for all dependencies (including transitive ones).
 It updates two files: '.deps/dev.md' and '.deps/prod.md'.
 These files include all the needed information.

 In order to build the license-tool dockerfile